 - Does the company’s time keeping system round employee’s time?

-- If so, is the rounding policy compliant with the law?
+- If so, is the rounding policy compliant with the law? (note that meal breaks cannot be rounded pursuant to Donohue v.
+AMN Services)

 - Are meal and rest period policies set out in handbook and employees routinely reminded of policies?